TechnicalPursuit/TIBET-Examples/pizza/README.md

     "Your only true failures are the unexamined ones." -- Scott Shattuck

-In the spirit of examination and growth, Pizza Le' Monad e! was undertaken to help TIBET grow, to use the main features of TIBET, ensuring each worked as intended, was easy to use, and had complete code samples and test coverage.
+In the spirit of examination and growth, Pizza Le' Monad e! was undertaken to help TIBET grow, to use the main features of TIBET while ensuring each worked as intended, was easy to use, and had complete code samples and test coverage.

 In particular, the pizza application focuses on leveraging TIBET's: